 SI.
-No. Preceding Financial Year Amount transferred to Unspent CSR Account under section 135(6) Amount spent in the reporting Financial Year (in ₹) Amount transferred to any fund specified under Schedule VII as per section 135(6), if any. ler Amount remaining to be spent in succeeding financial years (in ₹) 150. (in ₹) (Name of the Fund Amount (in ₹) Date of transfer , , , , , , , , , , , , , , , , , , , NA
+No. Preceding Unspent CSR Financial Account under transferred to Unspent CSR Account under section 135(6) Amount spent in the reporting Financial Year (in ₹) Am to any f Sch sect Amount remaining to be spent in succeeding financial years (in ₹) Name of the Fund Amount (in ₹) Date of transfer years (in () NA